Woman Put Under Intense Surveillance By TSA’s ‘Quiet Skies’ Blasts Potentially ‘Illegal’ Program

 “There was a guy in line that was super, super friendly… He asked where I was staying… He was so nice and friendly.
 He gave me restaurant recommendations.
 In hindsight, it is weird and creepy.”

-After finding out that she was being watched as part of the Quiet Skies program, she is demanding some answers, saying “I’d like my government to explain to me why my tax dollars are best spent surveilling completely innocent citizens, violating their privacy.”
+After finding out that she was being watched as part of the Quiet Skies program, she is demanding some answers, saying, “I’d like my government to explain to me why my tax dollars are best spent surveilling completely innocent citizens, violating their privacy.”

 A law professor from the University of Chicago, Geoffrey Stone, offered his two cents.
 Stone described the incident as “crazy,” saying that just because Taylor went to Turkey doesn’t substantiate “reasonable justification” to surveil her.